 This page provides release notes for the Agora MediaPlayer Kit plugin.

-The Agora MediaPlayer Kit is a media player plug-in developed for live broadcast scenes, and is compatible with the Agora Native SDK (v2.4.0 or later).
+The Agora MediaPlayer Kit is a media player plug-in developed for live interactive streaming scenes, and is compatible with the Agora Native SDK (v2.4.0 or later).

-This plug-in helps developers enable the function of playing media resources in real-time live broadcasts through the use of streamlined and flexible APIs, and synchronously sharing local or online media resources played by the broadcaster to all users in the channel.
+This plug-in helps developers enable the function of playing media resources in real-time live interactive streaming through the use of streamlined and flexible APIs, and synchronously sharing local or online media resources played by the host to all users in the channel.
 See function description for details.

-To enrich the live broadcast playability and improve the real-time interactive experience, we recommend using the mediaplayer kit in the following scenarios:
+To enrich the live interactive streaming playability and improve the real-time interactive experience, we recommend using the mediaplayer kit in the following scenarios:

 - Local playback: Play local or online media resources.